J4ckthelumb3r/J4ckthelumb3r/README.md

-### Hi there 👋, I am [Valentin](https://ValDV.github.io/)! 😁
+### Hi there 👋, I am [Valentin](https://github.com/ValDV), 😊

-Hello, my name is Valentin Rosier and I am a BTEC's student majoring in Computer Science and Networks.<br>I am learning programming languages like Javascript, C / C++ and cybersecurity.
+and I am a BTEC's student majoring in Computer Science and Networks.<br>I am learning programming languages like Javascript, C / C++ and cybersecurity.

 ### Languages and Tools:
 <br />